Williamstown Jazz Festival

 Steve Turre's All-Star Band

-One of the world’s preeminent jazz innovators, trombonist and seashellist Steve Turre, has consistently won both the Readers’ and Critics’ polls in JazzTimes, Downbeat, and Jazziz for Best Trombone and for Best Miscellaneous Instrumentalist (shells).
+One of the world’s preeminent jazz innovators, trombonist and seashellist Steve Turre, has performed as a member of the Saturday Night Live Band since 1984.
+He has consistently won both the Readers’ and Critics’ polls in JazzTimes, Downbeat, and Jazziz for Best Trombone and for Best Miscellaneous Instrumentalist (shells).

 Saturday, September 12 at 8:00 PM